maugusto-jpm/adonis-with-vue/README.md

 # ![adonis icon](https://user-images.githubusercontent.com/25934051/82269493-44409680-9948-11ea-864f-26443e69da41.png) AdonisJS with Vue.Js

-This is an example of an web application made with [AdonisJS](https://adonisjs.com/) in Typescript with integrated frontend in [Vue.js](https://vuejs.org/).
+This is an example of an web application made with [AdonisJS](https://adonisjs.com/) in Typescript with integrated frontend in [Vue.js](https://vuejs.org/) using [Yarn monorepo](https://classic.yarnpkg.com/en/docs/workspaces).
 It is used [version 5](https://preview.adonisjs.com/) of AdonisJS and [Vue.Js in Typescript](https://vuejs.org/v2/guide/typescript.html#ad).

 Provides a [Web API](https://en.wikipedia.org/wiki/Web_API) and a [SPA](https://en.wikipedia.org/wiki/Single-page_application) with autentication.